wildfly-extras/db-bootstrap/README.md

 Configure the module
 --------------------
-For bootstrapping under the deployment use the following example of a configuration below and add it to the your jboss configuration standalone.xml or domain.xml.
+For bootstrapping the deployment use the following example of a configuration, and add it to the your jboss configuration standalone.xml or domain.xml.

-You can add multiple EAR files you want to scan for `@BootstrapDatabase` annotated classes.
-For each EAR file, add a separate `<scan>` element.

-The `<bootstrap-deployments>` element and the `<scan>` element(s) must contain an attribute `name`, which can contain any name you like (the value is not used for anything by db-bootstrap).

-The attribute `filename` is required on `<scan>` element(s), and must contain the name of a deployed archive, that you want to scan.

-The attribute `filter-on-name` is optional, and is used to specify which archives you want to scan for classes annotated with `@BootstrapDatabase`.
-The attribute can use `*` as wildcard, e.g. use `filter-on-name="tada*/*.jar"`.
-Separate multipled paths by comma (`,`), e.g. `filter-on-name="first.jar, second.jar"`.

 	<subsystem xmlns="urn:jboss:domain:db_bootstrap:1.0">
 		<bootstrap-deployments name="myDeployments">